10 Common Car Insurance Myths Debunked: What You Need to Know

 Myth 4: Minimum Coverage Is Enough

 Every state sets a legal minimum for liability insurance, but meeting the legal requirement and being adequately protected are two very different things.
-Several states recently updated their minimums in 2025 to reflect rising medical and repair costs — California raised its minimums from 15/30/5 to 30/60/15, and Virginia now requires 50/100/25.
-Even with these updates, experts agree that state minimums still fall short for most drivers.
+Several states updated their minimums in 2025 and 2026 to reflect rising medical and repair costs — yet experts still agree these limits fall short for most drivers.

 Here's the problem: a single serious accident can easily exceed those limits.
 Hospital stays, surgeries, lost wages, and vehicle repairs can quickly hit six figures.
 Once your policy limits are exhausted, you are personally responsible for the remainder — meaning your savings, wages, or even home equity could be at risk.